TabibitoDK/Study-Multiply-Go-Beyond/README.md

 | `ren_math`      | `ren_math@nyacademy.dev`         | `pwd`    |
 | `sora_english`  | `sora_english@nyacademy.dev`     | `pwd`    |

+> ℹ️ The backend automatically ensures these accounts exist (and get the correct password) every time it boots, so you can log in immediately without running extra scripts.

 Sign in with any of these accounts to explore the social feed and other authenticated areas quickly.

 That’s it—both halves of the application are now separated but co-located for easier development, deployment, and scaling.